Meawnaam/data-portfolio/R/Readme.md

 You can find this project in my personal website via this link [การสร้าง Statistical process control (SPC) chart โดยใช้ R Programming](https://sealdata.wordpress.com/2023/10/29/building-spc-chart-by-r-programming/#building-spc-chart-by-qcc-library)

-In my current job as chemist, I'm the person who coordinate with business partner to control production of compounding polymer, so I implement statiscal process control to control my produection expecting that to get smooth operation and stable product quality.

-I use R programming which contain qcc library to build the SPC chart, tidyverse to clean and prepare data, as well as use box plot to filter not too much spread data.
-Moreover, I create the fuction to automatically build each SPC chart of each grade.
-This work might be useful for everyone who want to deploy SPC to their process.
+In my role as a chemist, I'm passionate about ensuring smooth production and consistent product quality.
+To achieve this, I spearheaded a project implementing Statistical Process Control (SPC) to monitor our compounding polymer production.

+Leveraging the power of R programming, I utilized the qcc library to generate informative SPC charts.
+Additionally, I employed the tidyverse package for efficient data cleaning and preparation.
+To identify trends and filter out outliers, I incorporated box plots into the analysis.

+Furthermore, I streamlined the process by developing a custom function that automatically generates SPC charts for each product grade.
+This innovation not only improves efficiency but also ensures consistency in our quality control measures.

+Believing this approach can benefit others, I'm eager to share my project's potential for anyone looking to deploy SPC in their own processes.